lkrms/pretty-php/docs/Rules.md

 ### `AlignTernaryOperators`, if enabled (call 2: _`callback`_)

-Ternary and null coalescing operators with leading newlines are aligned with their expressions.
+Ternary and null coalescing operators with leading newlines are aligned with their expressions, or with the first token on the previous line if their expressions break over multiple lines.

 This is achieved by: